Minimal Viable Platform

 - App container platform of choice (PAS and/or Enterprise PKS from Pivotal)

-- Host groups as needed to organize components for simple HA
+- Host groups as needed to organize components for high availability

-There are a few trade-offs made at this low level of platform worth considering, including:
+There are a few trade-offs made in the Starter Kit platform worth understanding, including:

-- Overall capacity for apps is shared with the infrastructure
+- Overall capacity for apps is shared with the management infrastructure

 - Management and operational components are kept to a minimum to reduce waste and also reduce recovery after a failure event

-- Storage is at the minimum viable configuration for stable operation during service or unplanned outages
+- Storage is at the minimum viable configuration for stable operation during service and unplanned outages

 Opportunities for growth will be discussed in subsequent chapters.